I attended a Reedsy livestream that featured a literary agent. I got to see the agent go through query letters before my eyes!

 “It has series potential.”
 That’s it.
 It shows how you understand that the book world is always changing.
 You never know if you’ll be able to sell a second book with the publisher.
 But it also gives the agent a heads up that you have more ideas.

-How to end the query
+How to end your query

 You don’t have to say this word for word, but the line he recommends is: “I can send the completed manuscript upon request.
 I look forward to hearing from you at your earliest convenience.”